Emily Apter: Life and career

-Emily Apter completed her BA at Harvard University and earned her MA and her PhD at Princeton University on Comparative Literature, with focus on 19th and 20th-century French, British and German literature, theory, and history of literary criticism.
+Emily Apter is the daughter of the Yale political scientist David E. Apter.
+Apter was married to the architectural historian Anthony Vidler, who died in October 2023.
+She completed her BA at Harvard University and earned her MA and her PhD at Princeton University on Comparative Literature, with focus on 19th and 20th-century French, British and German literature, theory, and history of literary criticism.
 Between 1993 and 2002 she taught at the University of California, Los Angeles, and at Cornell University.
 Since 2002, she is Silver Professor of French and Comparative Literature at New York University.
 She was appointed president of the American Comparative Literature Association for the years 2017–2018.

 Apter is the editor of the book series Translation/Transnation from Princeton University Press, a series that approaches the literary dimension of transnationalism and puts special emphasis on the politics of language, accent, and comparative literature movements.

 Emily Apter is a contributor to the recent debate about world literature theory.

 She is currently working on her next book Translating in-Equality: Equivalence, Justness, Rightness, Equaliberty.